 Hands-on projects and capstone courses are integral to applying what students have learned in real-world scenarios.
 They provide practical experience in problem-solving, data analysis, and model development, preparing students for the challenges they will face in their careers.

 Regardless of whether you opt for an online course, a traditional classroom setting, or a full-time university degree, the data science course outline remains consistent.
-While the specific projects undertaken in each course may vary, every data science curriculum must encompass the fundamental concepts of data science, which are listed below:
+While the specific projects undertaken in each course may vary, a typical data science syllabus will consist of the following topics:

 Data Visualization